muratkeremozcan/books/aws/Lambda-best-practices/Lambda best practices.md

 Use structured logging with JSON.
 Click [here](https://www.loggly.com/blog/8-handy-tips-consider-logging-json/) for 8 handy tips to consider when logging in JSON.

 Traditional loggers are too heavy for Lambda.
-Click [here](https://github.com/getndazn/dazn-lambda-powertools) for the DAZN Lambda powertools.
+Take advantage of DAZN Lambda powertools (check it out [here](https://github.com/getndazn/dazn-lambda-powertools)).

 It's not easy to query logs in CloudWatch Logs.
 Many use 3rd party services.
 But all logging 3rd party logging consumes concurrency limit.
-You can either limit concurrency the log shipping function (and potentially lose logs due to throttling), or have CloudWatch Logs stream the logs to a Kinesis stream first, then process them via lambda.
+You can either limit concurrency for the log shipping function (and potentially lose logs due to throttling), or have CloudWatch Logs stream the logs to a Kinesis stream first, then process them via lambda.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hjvjpobr9llkea6c9k9t.png)